Readers are advised that the following poem contains words and concepts that they may find to be objectionable.

 some bathrooms do not have a TOILET in them.

-And when what you actually want is to have a bath,
+When what you really want is to have a bath,

 make sure to be very specific when you ask.